selwr/sequel/README.md

 When the files are read, they will be individually checked to see if they can be opened.
 If any corrupt/encrypted files are found, these will be added to a plaintext file and the program will be terminated so that the list of files can be repaired/decrypted before a full report can be generated.

-NB: All files (the archive itself, Archysis (.py and/or executable) and the font & glossary files) must be on the C: drive on a Windows system, or all on the same hard drive on a Unix system.

 ### Directory structure